lingtalfi/logic-feature-suggesion/README.md

 Currently, I don't use the arrangement at all (maybe 0.5% of the time) because they can't be moved freely, and so from my perspective they aren't usable (I just don't use the feature).

-However, I always need to move vertical sections around (about 99.5% of the time), that's how useful "free" mode in **arrangement markers** would be for me.
+However, I see the potential in them: as I always need to move vertical sections around (about 99.5% of the time), that's how useful "free" mode in **arrangement markers** would be for me.

-I see the potential in **arrangement markers**, I really hope this feature is implemented, as it would probably multiply by 10 the editing power of most logic users.
+I really hope this feature is implemented, as it would probably multiply by 10 the editing power of most logic users.